 Realization and identification of autonomous Wiener systems via low-rank approximation

 Wiener systems are nonlinear dynamical systems, consisting of a linear dynamical system and a static nonlinear system in a series connection.
 Existing results for analysis and identification of Wiener systems assume zero initial conditions.
 In this paper, we consider the response of a Wiener system to initial conditions only, , we consider autonomous Wiener systems.
 Our main result is a proof that an autonomous Wiener system with a polynomial nonlinearity is equivalent to a finite-dimensional linear system.
 The order of the equivalent linear system is (n + d)-choose-d — the number of combinations with repetitions of d elements out of n elements — where n is the order of the linear subsystem and d is the degree of the nonlinearity.
 The relation between the eigenvalues of the equivalent linear system and the linear subsystem is given by a rank-1 factorization of a symmetric d-way tensor.
-As an application of the result, we outline a procedure for identification of autonomous Wiener systems.
+As an application of the result, we outline a procedure for exact (deterministic) identification of autonomous Wiener systems.

 - I. Markovsky.
 On the behavior of autonomous Wiener systems.
 Automatica, 2019.
 Available here